The New Asian Writing Short Story Competition 2020 invites entries.

 Translated works are not allowed.
 Stories must be in English only.

 Stories must be submitted in Microsoft Word Document format, as an attachment.
 Do not send your story in the body of an email.
+One entry per author is permitted.

 In the subject line of your e-mail submission write your full name and the title of your short story.